Mohammad1745/cachifyjs/README.md

 - `preSync`: (optional) A boolean that simply enables caching after getting api response and then sending data to frontend.

-- `postSync`: (optional) An object that defines how the cache should be updated after the API response is returned.
+- `postSync`: (recommended) An object that defines how the cache should be updated after the API response is returned.
 This is useful when you want to keep the cache up to date with new data periodically.

   - `callback`: (required) A callback function that will be called with the API response after it has been cached.